Mohamady1/weather-app/README.md

 ### [Author] ##Omar Ahmed Mohamady

-This project for current weather and for all seven days
+This project for current weather and for all seven days with (react & redux)

 ## Available Scripts